pjkundert/python-slip39/README.txt

   version 3.12+, usable for running the `slip39' module, and the `slip39.gui' GUI.

+[the official python.org/downloads installer]
+<https://www.python.org/downloads/>

+6.2 Native Python3 on Linux
+───────────────────────────

   To manually create your own venv and install from pypi using the Python 3.9 to 3.12 (+ TK if using the GUI) you have at hand:

+  1) Ensure your Python3 has `tk' and `pip', and GNU `make'; on Linux systems, this might be something like:
      ┌────
+     │ $ sudo apt install make python3-pip python3-tk
+     └────

+  2) Create the Python3 Virtual Environment using the GNU `make' target `venv'; this will create the venv, and install `slip39' in it:
+     ┌────
+     │ $ cd python-slip39
+     │ $ make venv
+     │ $ python3 -m slip39.gui
+     └────

+     To create it manually, and then install `slip39', go into the `python-slip39' directory you cloned, and:
+     ┌────
-  │ $ python3.12 -m venv python-slip39-venv
+     │ $ python3 -m venv python-slip39-venv
      │ $ . ./python-slip39-venv/bin/activate
      │ (python-slip39-venv) [you@yourhost src]$ python3 -m pip install slip39[gui]
      │ ...
      │ (python-slip39-venv) [you@yourhost src]$ python3 -m slip39.gui
      └────

-[the official python.org/downloads installer]
-<https://www.python.org/downloads/>
+  3) The GUI is built using PySimpleGUI, which has a 30-day trial period before you have to purchase a license.
+Accept the trial period, and the GUI will be displayed.

-6.1 The `slip39' Module
+6.3 The `slip39' Module
 ───────────────────────

   To build the wheel and install `slip39' manually: